Antonio de la Rúa: Personal life

 De la Rúa was a target of paparazzi coverage after his father became president.
-In 2000, he started dating the Colombian singer Shakira.
+In 1999, he started dating the Colombian singer Shakira.
 On 10 January 2011, Shakira announced on her website that after 11 years together, she and de la Rúa had separated in August 2010 after making "a mutual decision to take time apart from [their] romantic relationship."
 She wrote that the couple "view this period of separation as temporary and as a time of individual growth as [they] continue to be partners in [their] business and professional lives", with de la Rúa overseeing Shakira's "business and career interests as he has always done."
 In September 2012, he filed a lawsuit for $250 million against Shakira.
 His lawsuit was dismissed by a Los Angeles County Superior Court judge in August 2013.

 ALAS

-In December 2006 de la Rua together with a group of prominent Latin American businessmen and artists founded ALAS Foundation.
+In December 2006, de la Rúa, together with a group of prominent Latin American businessmen and artists, founded ALAS Foundation.
 Foundation ALAS is a non-profit organization that promotes Early Childhood Development in Hispanic America.